Welcome to my website, martiangrandpa.com.

 Scientists assure us that if there had been recent major impacts, they would have left evidence, and I have to agree with them.
 Now, all they have to do is learn to recognize the evidence.
 If all impact sites, even since the end of Precambrian time could be shown on a map of Earth it would look like the surface of the Moon.

 Dr. Alfred Wegener (1880 – 1930) was a German geophysicist and meteorologist best remembered today for his theory that some distant lands were once joined and had drifted apart.
-His claims were somewhat exaggerated since the manner in which coastlines can be fitted together led him to suppose that entire continents had drifted apart.
+His claims were sometimes exaggerated since the manner in which South America and Africa can be fitted together led him to suppose that both continents had drifted apart.
 His recognition that land movement had taken place on a grand scale, however, was correct.
 Even the largest terranes such as India can move with considerable speed, while continents attached by large impact sites move hardly at all.

 Part of the difficulty Wegener encountered with the scientific establishment was due to a lack of supporting evidence.
 Another was that he had dared to venture across the boundaries of several disciplines, which left him vulnerable to charges that he was just an amateur, and so should not be taken seriously.